dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

         higher layer.

     2. Resource access reuse
-        Resource access services can and should be `shared between managers and engines` if you have trouble sharing the same resource access endpoint for the same purpose between managers and engines you have probably failed to identify an atomic business verb.
+        Resource access services can and should be `shared` between managers `and` engines if you have trouble sharing the same resource access endpoint for the same purpose between managers and engines you have probably failed to identify an atomic business verb.

 4. Resource layer
-    contains the actual physical `Resources` on which the system relies (such as database or message queue)
+    contains the actual physical `Resources` on which the system relies (such as database)
     Often, the Resource is a whole system in its own right, but to your system it appears as just a Resource.